Highlights

 Where to Watch Color Cry

-Yearning to watch 'Color Cry' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or watch the Len Lye-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.
+Ready to press play on 'Color Cry' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the Len Lye-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Color Cry' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Color Cry' right now, here are some specifics about the animation flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Color Cry' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Color Cry' right now, here are some specifics about the animation flick.

-You probably already know what the movie's about, but just in case...
+Curious about the story behind it?
 Here's the plot: "In 1944 Lye moved to New York City, initially to direct for the documentary newsreel The March of Time.
 He settled in the West Village, where he mixed with artists who later became the Abstract Expressionists, encouraged New York’s emerging filmmakers such as Francis Lee, taught with Hans Richter, and assisted Ian Hugo on Bells of Atlantis.
 Color Cry was based on a development of the “rayogram” or “shadow cast” process, using fabrics as stencils, with the images synchronized to a haunting blues song by Sonny Terry, which Lye imagined to be the anguished cry of a runaway slave. —Harvard Film Archive" .